nggit/tremolo-docs/configuration.md

 ### app_handler_timeout
 The common term for this is "maximum execution time".
 The default is `120` seconds.

-This is a dedundant protection.
+This is a redundant protection.
 To make sure the task on the handler / ASGI app ends within a certain amount of time, thus preventing poorly written applications, or unwanted never-ending stream scenarios.
 Especially if it has not been covered by any of the timeouts above.

 Example:
 ```python